openlayers/ol-mapbox-style/README.md

 • **spriteData**: `any`= `undefined`

-Sprite data from the url specified in the Mapbox Style object's `sprite` property.
-Only required if a `sprite` property is specified in the Mapbox Style object.
+Sprite data from the url specified in the Mapbox/MapLibre Style object's `sprite` property.
+Only required if a `sprite` property is specified in the Mapbox/MapLibre Style object.

 • **spriteImageUrl**: `string` \| `Request` \| `Promise`\\&lt;`string` \| `Request`>= `undefined`

-Sprite image url for the sprite specified in the Mapbox Style object's `sprite` property.
-Only required if a `sprite` property is specified in the Mapbox Style object.
+Sprite image url for the sprite specified in the Mapbox/MapLibre Style object's `sprite` property.
+Only required if a `sprite` property is specified in the Mapbox/MapLibre Style object.

 • **getFonts**= `undefined`

 Function that
 receives a font stack and the url template from the GL style's `metadata['ol:webfonts']` property (if set) as arguments, and returns a (modified) font stack that is available.
-Font names are the names used in the Mapbox Style object.
+Font names are the names used in the Mapbox/MapLibre Style object.
 If not provided, the font stack will be used as-is.
 This function can also be used for loading web fonts.